SierraSoftworks/blog/src/posts/2021-02-14-recipe-for-a-monitoring-service.md

 to solve tomorrow's problems and designing it based on the tools of yester-decade will only serve to slow your progress, detract from the simplicity of your stack and reduce its agility.

-Instead, focus on defining a fully featured and well structured API through which any potential datasource may submit events for processing and tune their behaviour.
+Instead, focus on defining a fully featured and well structured API through which any potential data-source may submit events for processing and tune their behaviour.
 Once you have that, build microservices or plugins which are responsible for doing elementary data transformation and ingestion on behalf of your legacy systems and have them consume that API directly.
-This approach allows you to add support for new data sources without needing to touch your core service, enables you to create bespoke integrations for each of your customers with minimal effort and even allows you to offload particularly costly operations to a fleet of stateless data transformation agents before events even reach your stack.
+This approach allows you to add support for new data-sources without needing to touch your core service, enables you to create bespoke integrations for each of your customers with minimal effort and even allows you to offload particularly costly operations to a fleet of stateless data transformation agents before events even reach your stack.